mkinney/discord_aibot/README.md

 pip install -r requirements.txt
 ```

-## Test that the bot is setup ok in Discord by temporarily running a simple 'reply' bot.
+## Test that the bot is setup ok in Discord by temporarily running a simple reply bot.

 Run "python reply.py"

-You should see something like this:
+You should see something like this from the bot side:

 ```
 $ python reply.py